mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Arbitrary Cutoff: The weight cutoff (e.g., 95kg) is arbitrary and might not be based on sufficient data.
 - [ ] Community Fragmentation: Risks splitting the pilot community.
 - [ ] Diluted Competition: Creates small, uncompetitive fields, especially when combined with existing glider classes.
+- [ ] Ineffectiveness: May not change behavior, as pilots may still prioritize the “Overall” title.
+- [ ] Devalues Competition: Multiple podiums may be seen as lowering the prestige of winning.
+- [ ] Unfair Scoring Dynamics: Lightweight pilots could gain unfair advantages (e.g., in leading points) by flying with heavier gaggles, questioning the legitimacy of their category win.
 - [ ] Other: __________

 **16. What do you see as the biggest benefits of a "Partial Weight Class"?
 (Check all that apply)**